Skip to content

 Quick Start

-Run the dtk script in the repo root.
-If you supply no arguments, the script will use KVM to provision and configure a cluster based on the config.yaml file in the project root resulting in a three node Alma Linux cluster consisting of one controller and two workers.
+The script will use KVM to provision and configure a cluster based on the config.yaml file in the project root resulting in a three node Alma Linux cluster consisting of one controller and two workers.
 See the Configuration section for details.

-./dtk --check-compatibility
+./dtk check-tools

 The tools / components checked by the script are: